digital-ai/release-integration-sdk-workshop/part-1/lab-1-install-release.md

 ## Set up 'DNS' on localhost for Minikube / Docker Desktop

-When using a local kube cluster, edit `/etc/hosts` and add your host name here.
+When using a local kube cluster, we need to edit the local `hosts` file and add your host name here.

+The procedure is slightly different for Unix and Windows.
+For more detailed instructions than the ones below, see [How to Edit Your Hosts File on Windows, Mac, or Linux](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/)

+After adding the changes to the `hosts` file, go to [https://release.digitalai-yourname.local](https://release.digitalai-yourname.local)

+## Linux / Macos

 ```shell
 sudo vi /etc/hosts